 In Jenn's free time you can find her playing in the bush on her rzr, lifting weights at the gym or walking her dog on the dyke.

 Kelly was born in New Westminster, grew up in Port Coquitlam, and still lives there today.
 Working with animals has always been Kelly's passion; she graduated from the Douglas College Veterinary Office Assistant program in 2011 and has been a part of the Shaughnessy team ever since.
-She is currently enrolled in the Veterinary Technician program where she hopes to enhance her skills so she can continue making a difference in the lives of our furry friends.
+She graduated from the Douglas College Veterinary Technician program in June 2015 and is continuing to make a difference in the lives of our furry friends.

 After 20 years in the home improvement retail/customer service field, Leanne decided to make a career change.
 She combined her love of helping people and her love of all creatures big and small and went to school to become a Veterinary Office Assistant.
 She graduated from Douglas College in September of 2012 and became a member of the Shaughnessy Veterinary team in April 2013.